Compact system camera vs. DSLR – which is right for me?

 Want to get serious about photography?
 You can step up to the next level with either a DSLR or compact system camera.
 Find out which one is best for you.

-In a nutshell: The camera used by professional photographers - gives you total control over your photography.
+In a nutshell: The camera used by professional photographers that gives you total control over your photography.

 Chosen by professionals and amateur photography enthusiasts.
 A DSLR is the best option if you want precision control over your photography.